Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Extremal Measures on the Infinite Tree for 2-Spin Models

 A well known and interesting property that the measures $\mu^{\pm}$ (and $\hat{\mu}^{\pm}$) possess is that of extremality.
 Namely, in the non-uniqueness region they cannot be written as nontrivial convex combinations of other Gibbs measures.
 In this particular setting, this follows from (and can be interpreted as) the fact that the even and odd boundaries force the maximal bias on the probability that the root $\rho$ is assigned the spin $-1$ as the height of the tree goes to infinity; in other words, for every Gibbs measure $\mu\neq \mu^{\pm}$ on $\TD$, it holds that $p^{-}<\mu(\sigma_\rho=-1)<p^{+}$.
+For a more complete account of extremality, we refer the reader to \cite{Georgii}.

 In this section, we state some further properties for the densities $q^\pm, q^*$ and $p^\pm,p^*$, which we are going to utilize throughout the text.
 Standard tree recursions for Gibbs measures (e.g., see \cite{SST}) establish that